 - Then spoon in hung yogurt.

 - Fry the gravy till oil is leaving sides.

 - Once the gravy looks thick, add garam masala powder (save ½ tsp for later) and stir well.

-- Add one glass of water.
+- Add one glass of water and lower the flame.

 - Simultaneously, while the gravy is cooking, in a Dutch oven, heat Ghee.

 - Fry the chicken pieces one by one, till they are light golden in color.

 - Add the golden chicken ‘chaap’ pieces to the gravy.